The ignition relay’s job is to ensure uninterrupted electricity supply to many of your car’s components.

 If your dashboard is blinking like a table-flipping game, there may be an issue with the ignition relay.

-Situations occur when there becomes corrosion inside of the ignition relay.
-This can cause the connection area inside the relay to become too small – which will cause the ignition to shut off and on super fast.
+Situations occur when corrosion occurs inside of the ignition relay.
+This can cause the connection area inside the relay to become too small, which will cause the ignition to shut off and on super fast.

 RELATED: Symptoms of a Bad Main Relay